livecodelife/fareharbor_external_api/README.md

 To see the full JSON output that each endpoint returns, please visit our [endpoint documentation.](https://github.com/FareHarbor/fareharbor-docs/blob/master/external-api/endpoints.md)

-#### Primary Usage
+### Primary Usage and Finding a Company

 To access a single affiliate company, you can use the find method.
 This will return a single company object.
+The find method accepts the company 'shortname' as an argument passed in as a string.
 For ease of use, it is recommended that you save the result to a variable.

 `company = FH::Companies.find('<company shortname>')`